sharadregoti/sharadregoti.github.io/content/posts/running-n8n-on-google-cloud-run.md

 ## Closing Thoughts

 This was a fun exercise in bending a stateless platform to run a stateful app.
 The restore-on-boot trick works, but it’s fragile and operationally noisy.
 If you want peace of mind, give n8n the PostgreSQL it expects and self-host it on a VM, don't run it on Cloud Run.

+And at the end, I hosted it on [Hertzner](https://www.hetzner.com/).

+That’s it for this blog post.
+If you liked this post, you can subscribe to my [newsletter](https://sharad-regoti.kit.com/4efd99fc31) to stay updated.
+You can also check out my [YouTube channel](https://www.youtube.com/@techwithsharad), where I discuss DevOps, Cloud, Kubernetes, and AI.

+If you have any questions, you can reach me on Twitter at [@SharadRegoti](https://twitter.com/SharadRegoti)